jonathan-beebe/mootools-variablebinding/README.md

 only used for the unit testing.
 Overkill?
 Yes.
 But it's what I'm used to.
 If you have a simpler suggestion I'm all ears.

+If you want to run the `tests.html` file don't forget to  init the submodule:

+	git submodule init
+	git submodule update

 Examples
 ========